Isabellle/slim3-simple-rest-skeleton/README.md

 **1 API Rate limiter install**

-First , we ereate the table xrequests where all incoming requests are registered
+First , we create the table xrequests where all incoming requests are registered

 ```sql
 CREATE TABLE IF NOT EXISTS `xrequests` (